What is Escabeche?

 This version is not gluten free, as the salmon is coated in all-purpose flour before searing.
 However, you could leave the flour off or use a gluten-free flour to coat.
-The rest of this quick and simple recipe has no gluten!
-Just serve it as is instead of on bread.
+The other ingredients are naturally gluten-free!
+Just serve it as is and omit any bread.

 Honestly, my favorite way to serve this is smashed over a crusty piece of toasted bread.
 You could add a little mayonnaise or aioli to help cut the acidity, but it doesn’t need it.

-If you make Salmon Escabeche, please let me know by leaving a review below!
+If you make this Salmon Escabeche recipe, please let us know by leaving a review and rating below!

 If you’re looking for other seafood entrées, check out these favorites of mine:

 - Easy homemade Thai curry with scallops and string beans

 - How to grill lobster tails and clams